 7. Fort Lauderdale

 Your parents probably did spring break in Fort Lauderdale—but don’t expect them to admit it.
-The outrageous beach scene and vibrant night-life all within walking distance of one another makes Ft.
-Lauderdale a prime spot.
+The outrageous beach scene and vibrant night-life and nightclubs all within walking distance of one another makes Ft.
+Lauderdale one of the best spring break destinations.
 “My buddies and I love Fort Lauderdale because we get to bask in the warm weather of Florida, hang out with groups of students from all around the world on some of the coolest beaches in the nation and head to party at bars which is only a few blocks away and the short distance is a nice feeling travel-wise,” said FSU senior Lauren Kasten.
 Don’t forget to bring beach towels and some sunscreen when heading to the beautiful beaches of Fort Lauderdale.

 8. Daytona Beach

 If you’re looking to attend driving races, slide down insanely fun water rides and day drink on the beach, check out Daytona Beach.
 “I couldn’t have asked for a more fulfilling spring break because I partied on a budget, and as a college student, I’m pretty much broke all the time.
 Daytona has waterpark price options for literal pennies and when I wasn’t in the lazy river, I was cheering on the drivers at the Daytona Speedway,” said UCF senior Connor Lavin.
-Pack your bags and experience a Florida spring break consumed of the vroom-vroom.
+Daytona, one of the best beaches in Florida, get ready to pack your bags and experience a Florida spring break consumed of the vroom-vroom.